cropsinsilico/yggdrasil/docs/source/install.rst

 Additional Steps for Matlab Models
 ----------------------------------

-To run Matlab models, you will also need to install the Matlab engine for Python.
-This requires that you have an existing Matlab installation and license.
+To run Matlab models, you will need an existing Matlab installation and license.
+While |yggdrasil| can now run Matlab models via the command line, it is still recommended that you install the Matlab engine for Python if you will be running Matlab models with |yggdrasil| frequently as using the engine reduces the time added to model startup by starting Matlab.

 |yggdrasil| will attempt to install the Matlab engine for Python at
 install, but should it fail or if you want to use a non-default version of Matlab, you can also do it manually.

-Instructions for installing the Matlab engine as a python package can be found on the `Mathworks website <https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html>`_.
+Instructions for installing the Matlab engine as a Python package can be found on the
+`Mathworks website <https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html>`_.
 Once you have installed the Matlab engine as a python package, you can re-configure |yggdrasil| by calling ``yggconfig``. from the comamnd line.